tiskw/random-fourier-features/examples/svc_for_mnist/README.md

 $ python3 train_rff_svc_for_mnist.py rff      # Run SVC with RFF training
 ```

-Default hyperparameter settings are recommended one, however, you are able to change the parameters by command option.
+Default hyperparameter settings are recommended one, however, you can change the parameters by command option.
-The following command will generate `result.pickle` in which trained model and command arguments are stored.
+The following command will generate `result.pickle` in which a trained model and command arguments are stored.
 See `train_rff_svc_for_mnist.py --help` for details.

 ## Inference

-You are able to run inference by the following command:
+You can run inference by the following command:

 ```console
 $ python3 valid_rff_svc_for_mnist.py cpu         # Inference on CPU using scikit-learn